The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

 Thus, using the ideal

-we define the \emph{Hermitian critical ideal} of $(\bu,\bv)\in\V^2$ as the following saturation
+we define the \emph{Hermitian critical ideal} of $X$ as the following saturation

+For fixed $\bu$ and $\bv$ we will call the ideal above, in the polynomial ring $\C[\bz,\bw]$, the Hermitian critical ideal of $(\bu,\bv)$.

 Note that the Hermitian critical ideal is invariant under the action of the map $\ast$.
-In particular, the Hermitian critical ideal is invariant also if we set points $\bv=\bar{\bu}$ and consider it as an ideal in the polynomial ring $\C[\bz,\bw]$.
+In particular, the Hermitian critical ideal of a point $(\bu,\bar{\bu})$ is invariant under the action of the map $\ast$ restricted to the polynomial ring $\C[\bz,\bw]$.